ki-editor/merc/homepage/src/pitch2.md

 ## 1. Root value type is inferred by the first entry

-The root value type of a MARC configuration is determined by the first accessor in the first entry.
+The root value type of a MERC configuration is determined by the first accessor in the first entry.
 This initial accessor sets the expected type for the root value.

 In the following example, the root value type is inferred as Object because the first entry is `.x`, and `.x. implies the parent value is Object.